$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 Practical Limitations

 The parent receives a limited-term residence permit tied to the principal applicant's status.
 If the principal applicant loses their job or leaves Germany, the parent's right to remain is affected.
-The parent cannot work in Germany on this permit (unless they separately qualify for a work permit, which requires meeting the standard skilled worker criteria themselves).
+Confirm the parent's work rights from the permit conditions with the Ausländerbehörde rather than assuming a universal prohibition.

 Additionally, Turkish parents joining their adult children in Germany still face the practical challenges of learning a new language and adjusting to a different healthcare and social system.
 The 3 million-strong Turkish community in Germany — with Turkish doctors, lawyers, and support networks — reduces but does not eliminate this adjustment burden.